christophstrasen/LQR/docs/concepts/records_and_schemas.md

 - It is just a Lua table.
 - It always carries a `record.RxMeta` table with metadata.
-- It represents something that happened at a point in (event) time.
+- It represents something that happened, potentially *to* a more static entity, at a point in (event) time, .
+- Rarely in business logic is the record the entity itself.

 Typical source record (before any joins):